Muscle tone: Tonus in surgery

 In ophthalmology, tonus may be a central consideration in eye surgery, as in the manipulation of extraocular muscles to repair strabismus.
 Tonicity aberrations are associated with many diseases of the eye (e.g. Adie syndrome).

 Cramps

 Normally, people are unaware of their muscle tone in their daily activities.
 The body maintains the balance between the tone of flexor and extensor muscle groups.
-Sometimes, in normal, healthy people, that tone is lost either in flexors or extensor muscle groups in isolation, temporarily and intermittently resulting in "muscle cramps".
+Sometimes, in normal, healthy people, that tone is lost either in flexors or extensor muscle groups in isolation, temporarily and intermittently resulting in muscle cramps.
 Treating these extensor or flexor group of muscles in isolation can be difficult.
 Generally, muscle relaxants or quinine can help with cramps and is warranted when they become troublesome.
-But these medication cause their relaxing effect in both groups by moderating their tone.
+But these medications cause their relaxing effect in both groups by moderating their tone.
 The cause of disproportionate intermittent contractions of either flexors or extensors or the cause of cramps is unknown.
-The stimulus for these "cramps" may originate in the cerebral cortex, the spinal cord, or the muscle itself.
+The stimulus for muscle cramps may originate in the cerebral cortex, the spinal cord, or the muscle itself.
 This could indicate developing pathology or other problems in the future.